Close

 Tourist and Visitor Visas

 Short-stay tourist visas allow visits up to 90 days within a 180-day period for leisure, sightseeing, or visiting friends and family.
-Long-stay visitor visas extend beyond 90 days for extended family visits or cultural exchanges, requiring additional documentation and longer processing times of 4-6 weeks.
+The Schengen C-Visa allows for a stay in the Schengen Area and Germany for up to 90 days.
+Long-stay visitor visas extend beyond 90 days for extended family visits or cultural exchanges, requiring additional documentation and processing times of 1-3 months.

 Business and Commercial Visas